ohgoditspotato/atreides_mentat/README.md

 Hosted at https://ohgoditspotato.github.io/atreides_mentat/

 ### TODO
-- Add card pool & track which cards are left in the pool
-- Add view screen for the pool
-- Add place to record / view the next Spice card
 - Add traitor tracker - should record which leaders for each faction are traitors, and who has the traitor
-- More intuitive faction card